biggora/bootstrap-ajax-typeahead/README.markdown

 - `ajax.displayField`
   If the data returned from the server is a list of objects (as opposed to an array of strings), set this member to the name for the field to use for display.

+- `ajax.valueField`
+  If the data returned from the server is a list of objects (as opposed to an array of strings), set this member to the id data for the item into list (*required* for a list of objects).

 - `ajax.triggerLength`
   This is the minimum length of text to take action on.
 Default is at 3.